deppen8/pandas-vet/docs/guides/dev.md

-# Development guide
+# Development

-## Access the repo
+Contributions are welcome from the community on code, tests, docs, and just about anything else.

-The `pandas-vet` repo lives in GitHub at [https://github.com/deppen8/pandas-vet](https://github.com/deppen8/pandas-vet).
+## Code of Conduct

-Clone the repo to get started.
+Because this project started during the PyCascades 2019 sprints, we adopt the PyCascades minimal expectation that we "Be excellent to each another".
+Beyond that, we follow the Python Software Foundation's [Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

 ## Project management